Table of Contents

 Can I Pursue Compensation If I Had A Pre-Existing Neck Injury?

 If your pre-existing neck injury was worsened by a car accident, you can still file a compensation claim.
 Nonetheless, these cases can be challenging because they require strong medical evidence to show how the accident aggravated your injury.
-An experienced personal injury attorney can guide you through this process and help strengthen your case.
+An experienced personal injury attorney can guide you through this process and help support your case.

 Do I Need A Personal Injury Lawyer If I Suffered Neck Pain Due To A Car Accident?

 Neck injuries, like whiplash or herniated discs, can take a long time to heal.
-So, if you’re trying to get compensation for your pain and recovery, you might have a hard time dealing with the court and insurance processes on your own.
+So, if you’re trying to pursue compensation for your pain and recovery, you might have a hard time dealing with the court and insurance processes on your own.

 Here’s how our car accident attorneys can help: